gustavodido/phone-book-search/README.md

 **4. Why there is a complete pipeline for it (Github, Travis, Heroku) ?**

-I am just familiar with the tools, so it is not a huge time investiment.
+I am just familiar with the tools, so it is not a huge time investment.